danielbachhuber/gutenberg-plugin-compatibility-old/README.md

 ## Data Format

-Each [issue](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues) correlates with a specific plugin (title is the plugin slug).
-The labels indicate state of compatibility:
+Each [issue](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues) correlates with a specific plugin.

+The **title is the plugin slug**.
+The **labels indicate state of compatibility**:

 * [state:untested](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues?q=is%3Aissue+is%3Aopen+label%3Astate%3Auntested) - Haven't yet been tested for Gutenberg compatibility.
 * [state:compatible](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues?q=is%3Aissue+is%3Aopen+label%3Astate%3Acompatible) - Tested and confirmed to be compatible with Gutenberg.